-Finally, we examine the impact of scheduling decisions on resident cluster load.
-In the same heterogeneous cluster (110 nodes on EC2, 100 workers and 10 schedulers), we place long-running memcached instances as resident load.
-These instances serve read and write queries following the Facebook etc workload characteristics [2]. etc is the large memcached deployment in Facebook, has a 3:1 read:write ratio, and a value distribution between 1B and 1KB.
-Memcached occupies about 40% of the total system capacity and has a QoS target of 200usec for the 99th percentile of response latency.
+10 schedulers), we place long-running memcached instances as resident load.
+These instances serve read and write queries following the Facebook etc workload [2]. etc is the large memcached deployment in Facebook, has a 3:1 read:write ratio, and a value distribution between 1B and 1KB.
+Memcached occupies about 40% of the system capacity and has a QoS target of 200usec for the 99th latency percentile.

 The incoming jobs are homogeneous, short Spark tasks (100msec ideal duration, 20 tasks per job) that perform logistic regression.
 A total of 300k jobs are submitted over 900 seconds.
-Fig. 12a shows the response times of the Spark tasks for the three schedulers.
-The centralized scheduler adds significant overheads, while Sparrow and Tarcil lead to small overheads and behave similarly for 80% of the tasks.
+Figure 14a shows the response times of the Spark tasks for the three schedulers.
+The centralized scheduler adds significant overheads, while Sparrow and Tarcil add small overheads and behave similarly for 80% of the tasks.
 For the remaining tasks, Sparrow increases response times significantly, as it is unaware of the interference induced by memcached.
 Tarcil maintains low response times for most tasks.

-It is also important to consider the impact on the memcached load.
-Fig.12b shows the latency CDF of the memcached requests.
-The black diamond depicts the QoS constraint of 200usec for the 99th request percentile.
-With Tarcil and the centralized scheduler, memcached does not suffer as both schedulers attempt to minimize interference.
-Sparrow, however, leads to large latency increases for memcached.
-Even though the performance of the short tasks is satisfactory, not accounting for resource preferences has an impact on the longer jobs in the cluster.
-Finally, Fig.12c shows how the 99th percentile of memcached requests changes throughout the execution of the experiment.
+It is also important to consider the impact on memcached.
+Figure 14b shows the latency CDF of memcached requests.
+The black diamond depicts the QoS constraint of tail latency.
+With Tarcil and the centralized scheduler, memcached behaves well as both schedulers minimize interference.
+Sparrow, however, leads to large latency increases for memcached, since it does not account for resource preferences.
+Figure 14c shows how the 99th percentile of memcached changes as load increases.
 Initially memcached meets its QoS for all three schedulers.
 As the cluster becomes more loaded the tail latency increases significantly for Sparrow.

 Note that a naïve coupling of Sparrow - for short jobs - with Quasar - for long jobs - is inadequate for three reasons.
-First, Tarcil achieves higher performance for short tasks because it accounts for their resource preferences.
-Second, even if the long-running resident load was scheduled using Quasar, scheduling short tasks with Sparrow would degrade its performance.
-Third, while the difference in execution time achieved by Quasar and Tarcil for long jobs is small, scheduling overheads are significantly reduced, without sacrificing the scheduling decision quality.
+First, Tarcil achieves higher performance for short tasks because it considers their resource preferences.
+Second, even if the long jobs were scheduled with Quasar, using Sparrow for short tasks would degrade its performance.
+Third, while the difference in execution time achieved by Quasar and Tarcil for long jobs is small, scheduling overheads are significantly reduced, without sacrificing scheduling quality.

-6.3.
-Large-Scale Evaluation
+6.3 Large-Scale Evaluation